 If you have any interest in the history of tithe barns or of Cleeve and would be willing to help in whatever capacity we would very much like to hear from you.
 Please see the contact page or email us from here.
 Email the Barn Trustees

 THE WEATHERVANE - To see the history of the restoration of the weathervane by Les Chattell click here.

-The History of the Tithe Barn
+A Brief History of the Tithe Barn

 The Bishopís Cleeve Tithe Barn is at the gateway to

 the original village, near Cheltenhamís famous racecourse under the edge

 of Cleeve Hill and the Cotswold escarpment.
 It was built in the 15th

 century as a Tithe Barn for the Bishop of Worcester opposite Cleeve Hall,

 then a summer residence of the Bishop.

 It was the first of its kind in England, and is constructed